Moreholidays March Chocolate Covered Raisin Day

 History and Origin of National Chocolate Covered Raisin Day

-Our research did not find the creator or the origin of this day.
+Despite our extensive, in-depth research, we have not yet found the creator or the origin of this day.
 This day was most likely created by the candy makers.
 We also find it surprising that this day is during the Christian season of Lent when many people give up chocolates.
 Sometimes, life just isn’t fair……..

 We found no documentation in congressional records to confirm that this is truly a national day.
 Nor, did we find a presidential proclamation.